sadawi/MagneticFields/README.md

 }
 ```

-The `-->` operator can also be used to create a link between two fields.  `sourceField --> destinationField` will set the value of `destinationField` to that of `sourceField` immediately, and again whenever `sourceField`'s value changes.
+`Field` itself implements `FieldObserver`, and the `-->` operator can also be used to create a link between two fields.  `sourceField --> destinationField` will set the value of `destinationField` to that of `sourceField` immediately, and again whenever `sourceField`'s value changes.

 The relation can be made bidirectional using the `<-->` operator.
 In that case, both fields will initially have the value of the field on the right-hand side, and subsequent changes to either will be propagated to the other.